 Another options is the Working Holiday Visa for eligible nationalities.
 This will allow you to legally live and work in Hong Kong for 12 months.
 The purpose of this visa is not to work full time so you will only be able to work with the same employer for 3 to 6 months (depending on your nationality).
 You will also not be able to renew the visa after the year is up.
 However, this is a great way to experience teaching English in Hong Kong with a job at private language schools or tutoring English privately.
 The main requirements for the Working Holiday Visa are:

 Most schools will ask teachers for their TEFL certificate (or TESOL, CELTA) when recruiting so this is almost always a requirement.
 Exceptions will be made for experienced teachers who have at least 2 years teaching experience.
 One thing to note is that not all TEFL courses are equal and it's important to take your course with a reputable one.
 120 Hours is the minimum course length needed and a good course should also have a practical aspect to it.
-You can take the TEFL course in your own country, or even in Hong Kong if you prefer.
+You can take the TEFL course Hong Kong, or even in your home country if you prefer.
 Doing the latter should also provide you with a good introduction to the region along with some insider tips and tricks for when you start your teaching job.

 To legally work in Hong Kong, you will need to apply for a Z Visa.
 The only requirements for the Visa are to have a Bachelor's degree in any subject and a TEFL certificate (or sometimes 2 years experience).
 Once you accept a job and sign a contract, your employer will help you process your Visa.
 You will need to send them the following documents: